 When creating more brand awareness around a product or service, it’s essential to simplify your message.
 According to the Organization of Economic Cooperation and Development, 50% of adults in the United States can’t read a book written at an 8th-grade reading level.
 Even if your target demographic is well-read, keeping your message clear and to the point has many benefits.
 Keeping it simple doesn’t mean your diminishing what your offering; it means your catering to the needs of your potential consumers.
-We’ve outlined three tips that will keep your messaging simple and start to the point.
+We’ve outlined three tips that will keep your messaging simple and straight to the point.

 Industry jargon only attracts other people in your field, not your consumers.
 The new clients or potential consumers will be turned off or confused by the wording.
 The overall goal is to have your clients feeling comfortable enough to buy what you’re selling.
 The public wants to be able to relate and have an informational conversation, without feeling lesser than for not knowing certain words.

 Think of it this way… When you communicate with other people, even to explain what you do for a living, you tend to be more conversational, use analogies, and try to connect personally with whoever you’re speaking to, right?
 So why not use this logic with your potential consumers?
 With this logic, you’re able to connect on a deeper level.
 We would never want a potential consumer left scratching their heads in confusion.
 According to Copypress.com, simpler words are searched on Google.
 For example, Falconer discovered this with the phrases “sales tax recovery” and “sales tax refund.”
 Sales tax recovery was the “proper term,” but the majority of people were searching for, “sales tax refund.”
 That one word was the difference between 170 monthly searches and 5,400 monthly searches.